nathancahill/split/README.md

 (dimension, gutterSize) => Object
 ```

-Dimension is a string, either 'width' or 'height', and gutterSize is a pixel value representing the width of the gutter.
+Dimension is a string, either `'width'` or `'height'`, and `gutterSize` is a pixel value representing the width of the gutter.

 It should return a similar object as `elementStyle`, an object with CSS properties to apply to the gutter.
 Since gutters have fixed widths, it will generally look like this: